curl/everything-curl/usingcurl-returns.md

     not enabled or was explicitly disabled at build-time.
 To make curl able to do this, you probably need another build of libcurl!

  5. Couldn't resolve proxy.
-The given proxy host could not be resolved.
+The address of the given proxy host could not be resolved.

  6. Couldn't resolve host.
-The given remote host was not resolved.
+The given remote host's address was not resolved.

  7. Failed to connect to host.